mthMay/AuthenticationChecker/README.md

 # AuthenticationChecker
 ### Description
-The Authentication Checker is a Python-based program designed to authenticate user credentials before granting access to the system.
+The Authentication Checker is a Python-based console program designed to authenticate user credentials before granting access to the system.
 It allows users to sign up for an account with unique usernames and secure passwords, log in with their existing credentials, and even delete their accounts if they wish.
 The program ensures password security by enforcing strict rules and stores basic user information, such as name, age, address, and email.

 ### Features
 • **User Registration**: Allows users to create a new account with unique usernames.
 Collects user details such as name, age, address, mobile number, nationality and email address.<br>